wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * Beta: the feature has been proven to work for several users but it can still have some bugs
 * Experimental: new feature that needs proper testing with more users
-* Depecrated: this feature will be removed in a future version
+* Deprecated: this feature will be removed in a future version

 If you see any issue with beta or experimental functions just disable the checkbox.
 Using this error messages should disappear.
 Please report all bugs found in my plugin using the [contact form on my website](https://duracelltomi.com/contact).

 * Fixed: wrong GTM container code when renaming default dataLayer variable name (thx Vassilis Papavassiliou)
 * Fixed: Enhanced Ecommerce product click data was "undefined" in some cases (thx Sergio Alen)
-* Fixed: wrong user role detection while addint visitorType to the dataLayer (thx Philippe Vachon-Rivard)
+* Fixed: wrong user role detection while adding visitorType to the dataLayer (thx Philippe Vachon-Rivard)
 * Changed: only add visitorId to the dataLayer if there is a logged in user
-* Added: feature labels so that you can see beta, experimental and depecrated features
+* Added: feature labels so that you can see beta, experimental and deprecated features
-* Depecrated: outbound click, email click and download click events.
+* Deprecated: outbound click, email click and download click events.
 You should use GTM trigger events instead

 = 0.9.1 =